-The placid opening of the second section is deceptive, for suddenly we are in the midst of a scene of wild barbaric splendor.
-Fanfares of the brass, flying phrases of string and woodwind are combined in a whirling, glowing flux of tone; incandescent masses of color are thrown out like bright jewels from the weird garments of some dancer of the Orient.
-Commanding phrases are uttered boldly by the trombones, and echoed in the mysterious distance by a muted trumpet; secretive sentences come from plucked and muted strings; that tragi-comedian, the bassoon, mutters strangely to itself.
+The placid opening of the second section is deceptive, for suddenly we are in the midst of a seeme of with barbaric splendor.
+Fanfares of the brass, flying phrases of string and woodwind are combined in swhirting, glow-ing flux of tone; incandecent masses of color are thrown out like bright plowed from the weird garments of some dancer of the Orient.
+Commanding phrases are uttered builty by the trombones, and echoed in the myself with the contraction of the original contraction of the original contraction of the original contraction placked and musted strings; that tragi-concediant, the baseous, mutters strangely to itself.

-5. The Young Prince and the Young Princess.
+The Young Prince and the Young Princess.

 What a delightful contrast in these naïve melodies!
 Here the significance of the music is not Oriental but simply human.
-It sings of love-love of the idyllic kind; not without passion but without the fierce selfish hunger of passion; not without ecstasy but with the ecstasy of love fulfilled and not satiated.
+It sings of love-love of the idylike kind; not without passion but without the fierce selfish hunger of passion; not without cestasy but with the cestasy of love fulfilled and not satiated.

 The Prince speaks first, and to him is assigned the tender melody of the violins at the very beginning of the movement.
-Presently the Young Princess herself speaks, in the reedy sweetness of the clarinet-a tender little song, with rapturous flights of tone and arch phrases.
-Later we hear her accompanied in her song by snare drum, tambourine, cymbals, and the tinkling triangle.
-The Young Prince sings again his amorous lay . . . and then, near the end, we remember that it is a picture, a story, as the shy and lissome figure of Scheherazade appears.
+Presently the Young Princess herself speaks, in the reedy sweetness of the clarinet-a tender little song, with repturous lights of tone and arch pharases.
+Letter we hear for accompanied in the song by surer later with the control of the control of the control of the The Young Prince sings again his amorous by . . . and thee, near the end, we remember that it is a picture, a story, as the shy and lissome figure of Scheherazade appears.

 4. The Festival at Bagdad.
 The Sea.
-The Vessel Is Wrecked.
-Conclusion.

 Once again the stern-voiced Sultan is heard in his dreadful resolution . . . but Scheherazade hastens on with her stories, diverting him with a glowing description of a Bagdad festival.
 A brief but brilliant violin cadenza leads us to this lively and colorful scene.
-Wild dancers weave sinuously in strange arabesque figures, gayly colored draperies stiffen in the breeze, the hubbub of the market place runs like a powerful undercurrent beneath the more assertive sounds of the festival . . . snake charmers pipe magic tunes to their hooded and venomous charges . . . fakirs cry their wares and perform strange feats of thaumaturgy before a thousand curious eyes . . . ivoryskinned girls peer seductively from shadowy shelters of richest rugs and rare fabrics . . . imperious camels carry some lordly satrap and his train through the scurrying, chattering crowds ... rare perfumes, mingled with the penetrating odors of spices and the unforgettable scent of the streets and the crowds . . . it is the Orient, the Orient with all its brilliantly glowing life and sound and color.
+Wild dancers weave sinuously in strange arabesque figures, gayly colored draperies stiffen in the breeze, the hubbub of the market place runs like a powerful under-current beneath the more assertive sounds of the festival . . . snake charmers pipe magic tunes to their hooded and venomous charges . . .
+Jakirs cry their wares and perform strange feats of thaumaturgy before a thousand curious eyes . . . ivory-skinned girls peer seductively from shadowy shelters of richest rugs and rare fabrics . . . imperious camels carry some lordly satrap and his train through the scurrying, chattering crowds . . . rare perfumes, mingled with the penetrating odors of spices and the unforgettable scent of the streets and the crowds . . . it is the Orient, the Orient with all its brilliantly glowing life and sound and color.

-Once again the ominous accents of the Sultan are heard while Scheherazade bravely continues with her tale, desperately achieving new climaxes.
-And suddenly we are once more on the sea . . . on the broad decks of Sinbad's ship.
+Once again the ominous accents of the Sultan are heard while Scheherazade bravely continues with her tale, desperately achieving new climaces.
+And suddenly we are once more on the sea... on the broad decks of Sinbad's ship.

 But it is not the quiet ocean we have known.
-Rather its gigantic surges heave themselves up to terrifying heights . . . the vessel trembles to its very keel . . . the sails crack like giant pistols under the impact of sudden fierce gusts from the empty skies . . . masts bend and strain . . . the sailors turn ashen faces toward a great rock, surmounted by a warrior of bronze . . . and toward the rock the ship turns too, drawn irresistibly by some occult force.
+Rather to gigantic surges heave themselves up to terrifying heights. the vessel trembles to its very keel. . the sails reach kile giant pistols under the impact of sudden ferere gasts from the empty skies . . masts bend and strain. . the sailors turn ashes feces toward a great rock, surmounted by a warrior of bronze. . and toward the rock he ship turns, too, drawn trensitibly by some monty, as perore, in the voice of the vision.